-Search their email address, name, images, and more on Social Catfish.
+How to Avoid: Search their email address, name, images, and more on Social Catfish.
 This will let you know whom you’re dealing with and if it is cause for concern or you’re dealing with a catfish.
 If they are still on your Bumble account, as a match, report the user to Bumble and send them any information you have about the fake account.

 Scammers can be similar to bots and catfish in the sense that they want you to get off of Bumble.
-In their case, it is so you don’t see them scamming other users with their fake identity.
+In their case, it is so you don’t see them scamming other users with their fake identities.
 While catfish often pretend to be someone else for emotional reasons, scammers know why they created a phony account to pad their wallets with your cash!

 Scammers might be from Nigeria or overseas, operating their scams by tricking you into a relationship as they ask for iTunes cards, money wires, pay by mail, and more.
 Or, they might be local, such as the Los Angeles dine and dash scammer, who ended up being charged with ten felonies for leaving multiple women with the tab, when he went on a date.

-A red flag that someone you met on Bumble is a scammer usually involves a request for cash.
+How to Recognize a Scammer: A red flag that someone you met on Bumble is a scammer usually involves a request for cash.
 This might happen while using Bumble or after you connect outside the app.
 They will come up with a highly elaborate excuse as to why they need money (for an operation, a business license, as they are stranded on a holiday, etc. )

 Prostitutes and porn sites may use Bumble and create users who direct you to webcam videos.
 These might be bots or someone employed by the porn or webcam site, or even the performer trying to get more traffic.
 Escorts might use the site to lure in people who aren’t having luck finding matches in other ways.

-They will mention their website, webcam show, wanting money, or use emojis that indicate they aren’t looking for traditional love but can be hired as a prostitute (think the money emoji followed by the kiss emoji).
+How to Recognize a Fake User: They will mention their website, webcam show, wanting money, or use emojis that indicate they aren’t looking for traditional love but can be hired as a prostitute (think the money emoji followed by the kiss emoji).

-Immediately block the user and report them to the site.
+How to Avoid: Immediately block the user and report them to the site.
 While Bumble may not take down every scammer or prostitute, your report will help them remove profiles of people who aren’t looking for genuine connections.